python/cpython/Doc/library/ctypes.rst

    If *src* is not ``NULL``, its ``AddRef`` method is called, incrementing the reference count.

-   In contrast, even if *dst* is not ``NULL``, its reference count will not be decremented before assigning the new value.
-You need to call its ``Release`` to free it appropriately.
+   In contrast, the reference count of *dst* will not be decremented before assigning the new value.
+Unless *dst* is ``NULL``, the caller is responsible for decrementing the reference count by calling its ``Release`` method when necessary.

    .. availability:: Windows